sahib/misc/debugging/slides.typ

   The rules are very generic and can be applied to outside of software.
   Many feel obvious, but when debugging we often forget them.

+  Even after hearing this talk I do recommend reading this book, it has some really excellent stories.
 ```)

   #align(center)[